This story originally appeared in October 2012

-A Coral Springs Resident has just died serving his fourth deployment to Afghanistan according to the Defense Department.
+A Coral Springs Resident has just lost his life after serving his fourth deployment to Afghanistan.

 Schiro was on his fourth deployment to Afghanistan.
 He also served in Iraq with the 82nd Airborne Division’s 3rd Battalion, 504th Parachute Infantry Regiment in 2006.